Cattai Farm picnic area

 There’s plenty of grass to lay out your picnic rug, or you can set up in one of the large picnic shelters if they are free.
 You can book one of the seven picnic shelters ahead of time – they make a great place for birthday parties, family celebrations and reunions.

 When you’ve polished off your barbecue or picnic feast, there’s plenty to explore in this part of the park.
-It’s an easy walk to the historic homestead where you can take a peak into Australian history, and there’s great canoeing and fishing to be had along the Hawkesbury River – so remember to bring your canoe, kayak or rod.
-Plus, there is a tonne of room for children to run and ride around the picnic area, and there’s also a small playground.
+It’s an easy walk to the historic homestead where you can take a peek into Australian history, and there’s great canoeing and fishing to be had along the Hawkesbury River – so remember to bring your canoe, kayak or rod.
+Plus, there is a tonne of room for children to run and ride around the picnic area.
 What more could you ask for on a family day out?